Dreymidroid/Dreymidroid/README.md

 - 👋 Hi, I’m @Dreymidroid
-- 👀 I’m interested in mobile app development (Flutter)
+- 👀 I’m a mobile app developer (Flutter)
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on Flutter projects
+- 💞️ I’m looking to collaborate on Flutter and Laravel projects
 - 📫 How to reach me @Adefemiwa3 on twitter

 <!---